COVIDose: …Whoa, steady as she goes here. Really, I’m all right, so REGATHER, go NOW…

 “Yes, and here is what you are going to say to him…” Alison then directed my attention to her laptop screen, and a Google Docs draft of what she termed a pre-demand letter, projected in my words, as best she could:

 Its gist was that I had just finished ‘Herd On The Streets’, finding it a most topical story in timing and social relevance—its homeless theme hitting surprisingly close to home.
 Now, since it is apparent you and your client are open to outside material, I have another interesting idea for you—this one even better tailored to Mr. Hassett’s brand-name formula (e.g., championing the little guy over the tyranny and injustice of the rich and powerful, with ironic twists galore).
-Should you be inclined to explore my fresh thematic territory, unmistakably the makings of Mr. Hassett’s next blockbuster, I would be delighted to be of service by hand-serving it to you.
-It is based on my odd experiences struggling to market a first novel in the perilous publishing environment of today.
+Should you be inclined to explore my fresh thematic territory, unmistakably the makings of Mr. Hassett’s next blockbuster, I would be delighted to be of service by hand-serving it to you, as I had with my ‘Herd on the Streets’.
+This one is based on my odd experiences struggling to market a first novel in the perilous publishing environment of today.

 Maybe this time Mr. Hassett might even credit me in his author’s acknowledgements, as in the section where he presently confides he ‘had not worried too much about the homeless’ before writing ‘Verdict Street’.
 Then again, if no reply is forthcoming, I’ll have to conclude that you are no longer interested in soliciting (and purloining) my ideas on behalf of the Hassett Machine.
 Or that his well-honed message of uncovered truth and justice for all is only a plot device, product of your collective imaginations.
 In any event, for purposes of reassurance and clarification, I hope to hear from you sometime soon.
 Thank you for your valuable time and consideration, Sincerely, Kenneth Herbert…